Code Examples

 comment from body and comments, and adjusts the body block's end position.

-Package-Level Constants (total 16, in which 3 are exported)
+Package-Level Constants (total 3, all are exported)

 AllDecls says to extract documentation for all package-level